kloi34/amoguSV/README.md

 3. Select notes you want to use the tool on,
 4. Use the SV tool by pressing 'T' on your keyboard (or hitting the button that appears).

-amoguSV helps you accomplish 3 general SV-related actions:
+amoguSV lets you do 3 general SV actions: place SVs, edit SVs, and delete SVs.

 ### Place SVs